Cholent, Dafina, Shkhina, Chamin

-We Sephardis don’t throw everything in a pot.
+We Sephardis don’t just throw everything in a pot.
 We keep the grain in a separate cheesecloth bag, very easy to find and very inexpensive.
 It makes for a much nicer presentation, and more drama, an enhancement the monochromatic old-world dish could definitely use, wouldn’t you agree?

 - 3 pounds very small potatoes, unpeeled